 Timeline of Key Events

-- 2018: The StopSOP campaign is formed to oppose the Statement of Principles requirement.
+- 2018: StopSOP forms to push back against the Statement of Principles.

-- 2019: In the Bencher elections, 22 StopSOP candidates are elected to the LSO’s governing body.
+- 2019: In the Bencher elections, 22 StopSOP candidates join the LSO’s governing group.

-- 2023: The StopSOP campaign rebrands as “FullStop” and participates in the bencher elections.
-The Good Governance Coalition is formed to counter the FullStop campaign.
+- 2023: The StopSOP campaign changes its name to FullStop and takes part in the bencher elections.
+The Good Governance Coalition also forms to challenge FullStop’s ideas.

-- April 2023: The Good Governance Coalition wins the Bencher elections, defeating the FullStop slate.
+- April 2023: The Good Governance Coalition fills all seats in the Bencher elections, shifting the direction of the LSO’s leadership.

 StopSOP’s Impact on LSO Governance